Why Use This

 2. Find task by project_number

-3. Extract: language, status, project_name, description, priority
+3. Extract: task_type, status, project_name, description, priority

 4. Read TODO.md for additional context if needed